rs545837/Mavin_Backend/README.md

-# Project Overview: Research Report Automation on WhatsApp
+# Project Overview: Research Report Automation on WhatsApp Along with Multimodal Functionality (MAVIN)

 ## Introduction

 Welcome to the Research Report Automation project!
 This project aims to simplify and automate the process of generating comprehensive research reports based on user queries through WhatsApp.
 By leveraging the capabilities of various sub-agents and orchestration models, the system provides detailed, accurate, and user-friendly research reports in PDF format, delivered directly to users on WhatsApp.
+Additionally, the project is incorporating multimodal functionality to enhance user experience and interaction.

 ## Features